aramisgithub/questpresentation/document.md

 ## Similarities

-- Mulan is introduced as a free-spirited outcast, clumsy, and unable to follow rules, regulations, or traditions.
-Nevertheless, she has a warm heart and wants nothing more than to uphold her family honor, while keeping true to herself
+- Mulan is introduced as a free-spirited outcast, clumsy, and unable to follow rules, regulations, or traditions

+- Nevertheless, she has a warm heart and wants nothing more than to uphold her family honor, while keeping true to herself

-- Odysseus has two major flaws, his arrogance and his pride.
-In comparison, Mulan is very selfless and puts others before her.
+- Odysseus has two major flaws, his arrogance and his pride

+- In comparison, Mulan is very selfless and puts others before her

 ## The Hermit/ Helper/ Mentor